chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 # more may be added later
 ~~~

-### Exercise 2B: Set up a Different Repository
+### Exercise 2B: Set Up A Different Repository
 If you are setting up something different than Chocolatey.Server, you may wish to read over [[How To Set Up an Internal Repository|How-To-Host-Feed]].
 This will give you options and links to repositories like Artifactory Pro, Nexus, and ProGet. **NOTE**: Some repository server options don't require Windows.

 **NOTE:** Many repositories have a concept of a proxy repository.
 Unlike NuGet repositories, you likely ***DO NOT WANT*** a proxied NuGet/Chocolatey repository pointing to the community repository.
 They only cache packages - ***cached* is not the same concept as *internalized***.
 To reuse packages from the community repository in a reliable way, you need to [[internalize them|How-To-Recompile-Packages]].
 The community repository is subject to distribution rights, which means many packages need to download things from the internet at ***runtime***.
 That's unreliable and a no go for many organizations.
 You can use Package Internalizer (as we are seeing above) or [[manually internalize packages|How-To-Recompile-Packages]] you want to use from the community repository.
 More on [[why (community packages repository notes)|CommunityPackagesDisclaimer]].

-## Exercise 2: Packages in the Repository
+## Exercise 3: Add Packages To The Repository

 * Now we need to get the packages we have in `c:\choco-setup\packages` to the package repository.
 With Chocolatey.Server, we can cheat a little and simply copy the nupkg files to `$env:ChocolateyToolsLocation\Chocolatey.Server\App_Data\Packages`.
+* In Chocolatey.Server v0.2.3 we can also put the license on the repository and download it with scripts.
+So we'll copy the license from `c:\choco-setup\files` to `$env:ChocolateyToolsLocation\Chocolatey.Server\App_Data\Download`.
+If the folder doesn't exist, then you need to upgrade to a newer version of Chocolatey.Server.

 **NOTE:** We'll put Chocolatey here, and use this location of Chocolatey for all further client installations.
 If we are using Chocolatey.Server, we'll have an install.ps1 that it serves that is dynamic and will use a local chocolatey.nupkg if we have one in the repository (it will use the Chocolatey package at https://chocolatey.org/ otherwise, which we won't want).